Powder coating is a kind of finishing option for surfaces that includes a thin film to protect the surface against chemicals and corrosion.

 The Bottom Line

 Powder coating is available in different types.
-All of them are considered to be the most durable of the coatings for many surfaces, thanks to the superior chemical bond that it offers, which is resistant to physical impact and weather.
+All of them are considered to be the most durable of the coatings for many surfaces, thanks to the superior chemical bond that they offer, which is resistant to physical impact and weather.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.